Gjorgji-Noveski/8-way-crossword-solver/README.md

 to visit the docker hub page.

 -------------
-If you have any questions, feel free to send an email to: gjorgji.noveski@ijs.si

-For any bug fixes or other issues, create and issue or open up a pull request.
+For any bug fixes or other issues, create an issue or open up a pull request.
 Thank you!